tbreslein/capturedlambda/src/pages/posts/01-learning-programming-as-a-physicist.md

 ---
-layout: ../../../layouts/PostLayout.astro
+layout: ../../layouts/PostLayout.astro
 title: Learning Programming as a Physicist
+author: Tommy Breslein
+date: 2022-07-22
 ---

-# Learning programming as a physicist
+# {frontmatter.title}

 > ... and why it doesn't make you a software engineer.